VLANT-Studios/class-app/README.md

 # Class app
 This is the class app for communication by VLANT Studios.
 It's features:
-- Chat with avatars, name, timestamp
+- Chat with avatars, name, timestamp, replies
 - Notifications

 Coming soon:
 - Pictures in chat
 - Polls
-- Bullentin board
+- Bulletin board